-- As stipulated in the course syllabus, this exercise may be done either individually, in a group of two, or in a group of three. - Remember that there are point penalties for late submission.
-See the course syllabus. - For this project, quality points will also be awarded.
-Thus, the number of points received for this work will depend both upon when it is submitted, and upon the quality of the work. - It is not allowed to copy the work of others.
-The submission must be the original work of the individual(s) in the working group. - The grader reserves the right to interview members of the working group about the solution. - Remember that a correct solution must work for all instances of the database, and not just the Access database provided. - Grades for solutions submitted after the due date may not be recorded in time to be included with results for the first examination. - If you have solved this problem for a previous offering of the course, you may re-use your old solution, subject to the following conditions: (a) You may not work with any partners, except possibly those with whom you worked to prepare the solution in the previous course. (b) You must explicitly note any partners from the previous course with whom you submitted a joint solution for that course.
+- An ODBC program which generates a test company database for this exercise is available on the course web site.
+You are encouraged to test your solutions on this database; however, you need not submit the results of such tests as part of your solutions. - Remember that a correct solution must work for all legal instances of the database. - As stipulated in the course syllabus, this exercise may be done either individually, in a group of two, or in a group of three. - Remember that there are point penalties for late submission.
+See the course syllabus. - It is not allowed to copy the work of others.
+The submission must be the original work of the individual(s) in the working group. - The grader reserves the right to interview members of the working group about the solution.

+- If you have solved this problem for a previous offering of the course, you may re-use your old solution, subject to the following conditions: (a) You may not work with any partners, except possibly those with whom you worked to prepare the solution in the previous course. (b) You must explicitly note any partners from the previous course with whom you submitted a joint solution for that course.
 Note that grading criteria may not be identical between years, so that a solution which was found to be satisfactory last year may not be evaluated similarly this year. - Finally, remember that all work for this course, including this project, must be in English.
 You will not be graded on the finer points of English grammar.
 However, if you are not reasonably professional in the preparation of your work (for example, if you do not bother to run your user manual through a spelling checker), then you may lose some points.